 - Having a free blog looks sloppy and gives your visitors the impression that you’re not committed

-- Free blogs are a waste of time because you really need to be self-hosted in order to actually make money
+- Free blogs are a waste of time because you need to be self-hosted if you want to make make good money

-These limitations can prevent you from growing your blog and monetizing your passion.
-That’s why I recommend starting a blog with Bluehost to ensure that you have the right foundation for your blog to succeed.
-You can start a blog with Bluehost for only $3.95 per month, which makes it super affordable to start a self-hosted blog of your own.
-You can use my step-by-step guide here to get started.
+These limitations can prevent you from growing your blog and making money from your passion.
+That’s why I recommend getting a self-hosted website from the start.
+This ensures that you have the right foundation for your blog to succeed.

-Many new bloggers worry that they’ll run out of ideas for blog posts if they stick to just one topic, so they end up writing about everything and anything.
+Many new bloggers worry they’ll run out of ideas for blog posts if they stick to just one topic.
+This is why they write about everything and anything.
 (I was definitely guilty of this when I started my blog).

 Does this sound like the type of blog you want to have?
-I didn’t think so.
+Probably not.

-If all this sounds a little overwhelming, don’t worry.
-I didn’t have a target audience in mind when I started my blog.
+I know this can sound overwhelming right now, especially if you’re a new blogger.
+Don’t worry.
+I didn’t have a target audience when I started my blog.
 It took me awhile before I found my blogging voice and established a strong niche.
-Trust me, these things take time, and that’s okay.
+These things take time, and that’s okay.